 On June 19, 2002, the company refinanced total indebtedness of \$47.6 million outstanding under a senior bank credit facility and various real estate loans.
 The company refinanced this indebtedness with the proceeds from its sale of \$40.0 million principal amount of senior secured notes due June 19, 2009 and borrowings under new real estate loans having a principal amount of \$12.6 million.
-In connection with the refinancing, the company replaced its existing \$17.0 million revolving credit facility with a \$20.0 million revolving credit facility with a secured notes are secured by liens on substantially all of the company's assets.
+In connection with the refinancing, the company replaced its existing \$17.0 million revolving credit facility with a \$20.0 million revolving credit facility with a new lender.
+Borrowings under the revolving credit facility and the senior secured notes are secured by liens on substantially all of the company's assets.